MohamedBurma/Burma-school/week0.md

 **What to Do**

-    1.Download and install the latest version of [a link](https://github.com/user/repo/blob/branch/other_file.md)Chrome, if you don’t have it already.
+    1.Download and install the latest version of Chrome, if you don’t have it already.
     2.Implement your very own Scratch project using Chrome, per this specification.

 **When to Do It**